Ongoing engagement, listening and adaption has been key to formulating this proposal.

 - [former] Office of Sustainable Transport, Nick McKim

-* Let it be known that whilst we engage with all relevant stakeholders, such engagement does not imply support.
+* Whilst we engage with all willing and relevant stakeholders, such engagement does not imply support.

 Would you like your local group to hear from us?
 Organise a presentation today!